Why are you doing what you are doing?

 Tools & processes

-They are blood and veins of the management, which is often overlooked, as managers and directors are focuses on urgent crises.
+They are blood and veins of the management, which is often overlooked, as managers and directors are focused on urgent crises.
 Fixing current fires is the first step to get to know the system and how it feels.
 The second part is reengineering a whole workflow together with all involved actors, basing it on its unique needs and specifics of the business.
 This is one of the most exciting challenges in my profession, but this is a marathon, not a spring.

 Sources: past experiences.